A General Framework for Updating Belief Distributions: Abstract

+Thus there is an apparent new concept here in that the experimenter is required to think about how much information, in the form of the number of prior observations, there is available.
+However, not completely new, since in some conjugate problems there are parameters which do have the interpretation of a prior sample size; the exponential family, for example.

 {\bf 4.
-General forms of information.} In this Section we discuss more general forms of information to condition on, rather than a complete stochastic data sample $x$ from unknown $F_0(x)$.
-In particular we provide a definition of conditional probability when non--stochastic information is available, and updating using partial-information in a data set.
+General forms of information.} In this section we discuss more general forms of information $x$ rather than assume it arises from some unknown $F_0(x)$.
+The argument is that provided $l(\theta,x)$ has been specified then an update of a belief distribution about $\theta$ is available.
+Clearly this does not rely on any assumption about where $x$ came from or indeed how it became known.

+In particular, we provide a definition of conditional probability when non--stochastic information is available.
+This allows for posteriors to be applied in much more general settings than Bayesian models, which require a stochastic $x$.

-{\bf 4.1 Conditional probability distributions and non-stochastic data.} The theory of conditional probability distributions is a well-established mathematical theory that provides a procedure to update probabilities taking into account new information.
-Such a procedure is available only if the information which is used to update the probability concerns stochastic events; that is, events to which a probability is assigned.
+{\bf 4.1 Conditional probability distributions and non-stochastic data.} The theory of conditional probability distributions is a well-established mathematical theory which provides a procedure to update probabilities taking into account new information.
+Such a procedure is available {\sl only} if the information which is used to update the probability concerns stochastic events; that is, events to which a probability is pre-assigned.
 In other words, such information needs to be already included into the probability model.
-In this section, we shall show how the approach can be used to define conditional probability distributions based on non--stochastic information.
+In this section, we shall show how the updating approach can be used to define conditional probability distributions based on non--stochastic information.

-Information about $\theta$ may arrive in the form of non--stochastic data; such if an expert declares ``$\theta$ is close to 0".
+Information about $\theta$ may arrive in the form of non--stochastic data; such as if an expert declares

 This type of information has been discussed by a number of authors and is known to be problematic for the Bayesian especially when such information arises after or during the arrival of stochastic observations $(x_i)$.
 We cite the paper by Diaconis and Zabell (1982) and in particular refer the reader to example in Section 1.1 of their paper.

-If we denote by $I$ a piece of information for which no probability model for each $\theta$ is possible.
-In other words it is not and can not be determined to be stochastic in any way.
-However, a loss function $l(\theta,I)$ can be assigned.
-Our theory does not preclude such a loss function based on such a piece of information.
-The answer $\widehat{\nu}(\theta)$ based on $I$ and $\pi$ can then be considered as a means of defining a conditional probability distribution in the presence of non-stochastic information.
-This section develops this argument.
+We denote by $I$ a piece of information for which no probability model for each $\theta$ is assigned, in other words it is not and can not be determined to be stochastic in any way.
+To undestand expressions such as this it is worthwhile to recall the type of information we envisage of the type (\ref{nonsinf}).